erasme/rectoverso/README.md

 # Recto-Verso

+## Presentation

+Recto-Verso is a prototype making

+## Usage

+## Installation

+### Requirements

+### Main server

+make sure data folder has writing rights

+### Secondary devices

+todo : documentation of
+- configuration of the application
+- add/modify/choose a language
+- document how to set up the screen vertically
+- check everything in the github depot (desciption/actions/projects...
+- img folder -> what is used ?

 Only tested on linux Ubuntu (shall work on other linux though).

 todo save the old node.js application version in a different branch.